 Professional software testers use a combination of manual testing with automated tools.
 After conducting tests, the testers report the results to the development team.
 The end goal is to deliver a quality product to the customer, which is why software testing is so important.

 Importance of Software Testing

 It’s common for many startups to skip testing.
 They might say that their budget is the reason why they overlook such an important step.
-But to make a strong and positive first impression, testing a product for bugs is a must.
+They think it would lead to no major consequences.
+But to make a strong and positive first impression, it needs to be top-notch.
+And for that, testing the product for bugs is a must.

-Similarly, established organizations need to maintain their client base.
+Similarly, established organizations need to maintain their client base and their impression.
 So they have to ensure the delivery of flawless products to the end-user.
 Let’s take a look at some points and see why software testing is vital to good software development.

-An enterprise can only bring value to the customer only when the product delivered is ideal.
-And to achieve that, an organization focuses on testing applications and fixes the bugs that testing reveals before releasing the product.
+An enterprise can bring value to their customers only when the product delivered is ideal.
+And to achieve that, organizations have to make sure that users don’t face any issues while using their product.
+The fool-proof way of doing it is by making your product bug-free.
+Organizations have to focus on testing applications and fix the bugs that testing reveals before releasing the product.
 When the team resolves issues before the product reaches the customer, the quality of the deliverable increases.